Important information for students

 - You test negative for COVID-19.

 As a general rule if you exhibit any symptoms associated with COVID-19, or have been identified as a close contact of an individual with symptoms of or has received a positive test for COVID-19, you should not attend College until permitted to do so in accordance with the Test, Trace and Protect programme.
-You should inform your Course Manager that you are exhibiting symptoms, or have been identified as a close contact of an individual with COVID-19, at the earliest opportunity.
+You should inform your Campus Student Services Manager at the earliest opportunity.